Visit Hereford’s Cider Museum and explore the story of traditional cider making.

 GIFT SHOP & TEAROOM – Browse the gift shop with its abundance of cider and perries, along with Hereford Cider Brandy and locally produced gin, vodka and liqueurs as well as a selection of preserves, confectionery, books and individual gift ideas.
 A tea room is available offering drinks and light snacks.

-The Cider Museum is open Monday-Saturday
+The Cider Museum is open all year round Monday-Saturday 10:30am – 4:30pm including bank holidays

 Location Tip: Find the museum by Sainsbury supermarket